CoderJeffrey/Personal_Website/README.md

-# JeffreyLiu-Website
+# Jeffrey Liu Personal Website
+Welcome to the repository for my Personal Website.

-My Personal Website.
-Built from Scratch! 📑
+100% Built from Scratch! 📑

 This is my personal website for Jeffrey Liu.
 Using JS, HTML and CSS to build the whole website out of scratch.